The Sims 3: Development

 Electronic Arts announced The Sims 3 on March 19, 2008.
 On January 15, 2009, Maxis invited "some of the best" custom content creators to their campus at Redwood Shores where they were hosting a Creator's Camp.
-Creators have been invited to spend the week exploring and creating content like Sims, houses and customized content.
-The Creators' work was used to pre-populate The Sims 3 Exchange.

-On May 8, 2009, Maxis announced that The Sims 3 had gone gold meaning that the game had finished beta testing stage and was off for manufacturing ahead of its June 2009 release.
-On May 15, 2009, Maxis released several online interactive teaser experiences on The Sims 3 Website, including 'SimFriend', which allows users to choose a virtual Sim Friend who would email them throughout the day.
-'SimSocial', which allows users to create their own Sim online, and have an adventure with them.
-'SimSidekick', which allows users to surf the web with a sim.
+Creators have been invited to spend the week exploring and creating content like Sims, houses, and customized content.
+The creators' work was used to pre-populate The Sims 3 Exchange.
+On May 8, 2009, Maxis announced that The Sims 3 had gone gold, meaning that the game had finished beta testing stage and was off for manufacturing ahead of its June 2009 release.
+On May 15, 2009, Maxis released several online interactive teaser experiences on The Sims 3 website, including SimFriend, which allows users to choose a virtual Sim Friend who would email them throughout the day; SimSocial, which allows users to create their own Sim online, and have an adventure with them; and SimSidekick, which allows users to surf the web with a sim.
 Two weeks before the game was scheduled to be released, an unauthorized copy of the digital distribution version of the game leaked onto the Internet.
-Maxis later commented the leak was a "buggy, pre-final" version.
-Maxis claims that more than half of the game is missing and is susceptible to crashes or worse.
-Reportedly, the title has seen higher copyright infringement rates than that of the most torrented game of 2008, Spore, also developed by Maxis.
+Maxis later commented that the leak was a "buggy, pre-final" version susceptible to crashes, and that more than half of the game was missing.
+Reportedly, the title saw higher copyright infringement rates than that of the most torrented game of 2008, Spore, also developed by Maxis.

 Maxis relied on user feedback from previous games.
-In order to create the animations in the game, so they look believable but goofy, they shot real life references of people doing tasks in outrageous ways until satisfied with the outcome.
+In order to make the game's animations look believable but goofy, the team shot real life references of people doing tasks in outrageous ways until satisfied with the outcome.
 Each character in the game was specifically created by the developers to have their own life story, wishes, dreams, and personalities.
-The developers spend a lot of time trying to get the world to feel seamless and the characters to feel real.
+The developers spent a lot of time trying to get the world to feel seamless and the characters to feel real.